-- A. Stakeholders.
-City personnel and contractors who are responsible for maintaining, updating, approving, and executing this Plan. - B. Objectives.
-Frame the Plan's objectives and the risk-based approach.
-See Section J for additional details on the approach. - C. Preventative Strategies and Programs.
-To accomplish these Objectives, GWP shall pursue the following preventative strategies and programs. - ✓ Capital Projects.
-GWP staff shall tailor its resource plans to upgrade, enhance, and reinforce its electrical infrastructure. - ✓ Operations & Maintenance (O&M) Efforts.
-Staff shall also initiate contracts to address on-going, non-capital priorities, including vegetation management, system inspections, and maintenance and support of this Plan. - ✓ Operational Practices.
-GWP shall continue to de-energize transmission lines and distribution feeders, disable reclosers, and take any other operational steps necessary to ensure public safety during high-risk scenarios. - D. Metrics.
-To ensure the protocols and steps taken in this Plan are effective, GWP shall establish metrics that measure and quantify the elements of this Plan. - E. Metrics Feedback.
-GWP shall evaluate the Plan's performance and adjust this Plan to ensure these goals are achieved. - F. Operational Practices.
-Operational practices shall aim to mitigate the risk of causing catastrophic wildfires. - G. Customer Outreach.
-GWP shall develop a process that ensures customers are informed and aware of the potential for emergency power cutoffs. - H. Vegetation Management.
-Tree trimming and related mitigating actions are intended to prevent inadvertent vegetation contacts to conductors or other equipment and to minimize the spread of localized fires. - I. System Inspections.
-Periodic and on-going inspections of GWP equipment and infrastructure helps identify failing equipment that can lead to fire ignition. - J. Wildfire Risks and Drivers.
-Describe wildfire risks to the electric utility and drivers of those risks. - K. Wildfire Zones.
-GWP has leveraged the tiered zones developed and mapped by the California Department of Forestry and Fire Protection (Cal Fire) to identify electric utility dangers that have historically caused the most wildfire damage, as measured in acres. - L. Enterprise-Wide Risks.
-Wildfires pose a risk not only to the energy delivery function of the electric utility, but also to the energy supply function, the water utility, and to various City functions, including Police, Fire, and Public Works.
+Operational Practices.
+GWP shall continue to de-energize transmission lines and distribution feeders, disable reclosers, and take any other operational steps necessary to ensure public safety during high-risk scenarios.

-M. Restoration.
+- Metrics.
+To ensure the protocols and steps taken in this Plan are effective, GWP shall establish metrics that measure and quantify the elements of this Plan. - Metrics Feedback.
+GWP shall evaluate the Plan's performance and adjust this Plan to ensure these goals are achieved. - Operational Practices.
+Operational practices shall aim to mitigate the risk of causing catastrophic wildfires. - Customer Outreach.
+GWP shall develop a process that ensures customers are informed and aware of the potential for emergency power cutoffs. - Vegetation Management.
+Tree trimming and related mitigating actions are intended to prevent inadvertent vegetation contacts to conductors and to minimize the spread of fires. - System Inspections.
+Periodic and on-going inspections of GWP equipment and infrastructure helps identify failing equipment that can lead to fire ignition. - Wildfire Risks and Drivers.
+Describe wildfire risks to the electric utility and drivers of those risks. - Wildfire Zones.
+GWP has leveraged the tiered zones developed and mapped by the California Department of Forestry and Fire Protection (Cal Fire) to identify electric utility dangers that have historically caused the most wildfire damage, as measured in acres. - Enterprise-Wide Risks.
+Wildfires pose a risk not only to the energy delivery function of the electric utility, but also to the energy supply function, the water utility, and to various City functions, including Police, Fire, and Public Works. - Restoration.
 Continuing its current practice, in the event of customer outages, GWP shall restore customers as safely and as quickly as possible.

-A. Stakeholders
+7. Stakeholders